Although installing Kentico on a local machine is straightforward, you might still need some additional information about the choices you can make.

 What are Windows services for Scheduler and Health Monitoring?

 You can install the following Windows services to further improve the performance of your Kentico web project:

 - The Health Monitoring service - some performance counters require database access for collecting values, which can slow down the health monitoring process.
 By using this Windows service, you can improve the performance of Health Monitoring.
 You can also use this service to additionally register performance counters.

-- The Scheduler service – allows you to improve the performance and reliability of some scheduled tasks.
+- The Scheduler service - allows you to improve the performance of scheduled tasks.